Skip to main content

 addSbtPlugin("com.github.sbt" % "sbt-native-packager" % "1.10.0")

-Three files, four scopes (Compile, Test, Runtime, IntegrationTest), and a DSL whose every keyword is a global side effect on a hidden settings graph. sbt-native-packager is enabled by name; what it does to your build is somewhere on a wiki.
+Three files, three default configurations (Compile, Test, Runtime) plus user-defined ones, and a DSL whose every keyword is a global side effect on a hidden settings graph. sbt-native-packager is enabled by name; what it does to your build is documented separately on the plugin's own site.

 The Kotlin variant.
 Gradle's Java DSL is similar shape; the Scala flavor exists but isn't widely used.